Victor H. Schiro: After City Hall

 After his two terms as mayor, Schiro returned to selling insurance at his Victor Schiro Insurance Agency.
 After a campaign for the position of state insurance commissioner in 1975 when he polled 16 percent of the vote against the incumbent Democrat Sherman A. Bernard, Schiro continued selling insurance until he suffered a stroke in 1988.

 In 2001, Schiro was posthumously inducted into the Louisiana Political Museum and Hall of Fame in Winnfield.

-Trivia

-In 1966, Walt Disney, shortly before his own death, had then New Orleans Mayor Schiro made "honorary mayor" of New Orleans Square, a part of Disneyland, the theme park in California.
-Schiro, in turn, made Disney an honorary citizen of the real New Orleans.